Preorder

 Passive Radars on Moving Platforms

-Passive Radars on Moving Platforms is intended for both passive radar experts and readers less familiar with the general topic of passive radar; thus, background information is provided in the first three chapters.
-The following block of chapters 4 to 9 are specifically focused on research activities conducted by different research groups worldwide.
-Chapter 8 and chapter 9 relate mostly to operational systems, providing the reader with some hints and considerations on multiple receiving channel calibration (chapter 8), and on hardware realization of radar systems based on the software defined radio (SDR) principle (chapter 9).
-The concluding chapter 10 offers some outlook on what passive radar could look like in the near future, namely a component of a bigger architecture usually referred to as system of systems (SoS).
+Passive Radars on Moving Platforms is intended for both passive radar experts and readers less familiar with the general topic of passive radar.
+The editors provide useful background information before fully exploring various research activities from a selection of working groups worldwide.
+An overview of operational systems is given, with considerations on multiple receiving channel calibration and hardware realization of radar systems based on the software defined radio (SDR) principle.
+The concluding chapter offers some outlook on what passive radar could look like in the near future, namely a component of a bigger architecture usually referred to as system of systems (SoS).
 Additionally, results of on-going activities related to new potential illuminators of opportunity for passive radar are covered.

 Providing a thorough overview of techniques, challenges and applications that are enabled when a passive radar is operated from a moving platform, this book will be of interest to radar engineers, researchers into radar design, and the wider radar signal processing community.